qxxst/balanced-muscle-perk/README.md

 This fork is intended to correct balancing issues with the original mod.
 Notably, the probability that an enemy would be intimidated upon hearing your firearm was originally 0.35 - a 35% chance.
 This was extremely broken with automatic weapons, leading to situations where entire rooms of enemies would immediately surrender after only a few shots had been fired.
 I also lowered the range at which enemies can be intimidated by firearms.

 The goal of this fork is to allow for a passive health regeneration mechanic, as well as easier accumulation of new hostages via the random surrender mechanic, *without* completely trivializing gameplay as the original mod did.

+This mod still has three issues that I would like to correct in the future:
+1. When using the mod, a glaring blue effect will occasionally show up.
+2. The probability of intimidating enemies is the same for all firearms, and applies to each individual shot fired - making automatic firearms and/or firearms with a high rate of fire perform drastically better.

+The lowered probability prevents automatic firearms from being overpowered, but also means that non-automatic firearms are extremely unlikely to trigger the effect.

+3. The random surrender mechanic works on special units like Bulldozers and Tasers.